sowmiyaavasan/Django-Project/README.md

 # Getting started with Django-Project
 This project is about learning:
 1. Requests &amp; Responses
-2. Models &amd; Admin site
+2. Models &amp; Admin site
 3. Views &amp; Templates

 ## Pre-requisites